RyanChang0369/UnityKuwaharaFilter/README.md

 # Kuwahara Filter

-Implementation of the Kuwahara filter in Unity, for the built-in renderer.
+Implementation and demonstration of the Kuwahara filter in Unity, for the built-in renderer.
-Includes a basic Kuwahara filter and a generalized Kuwahara filter.

 The Kuwahara filter was originally developed to denoise medical images, but due to the paint brush-like artifacts it creates, it is now primarily used for